How can I internationalise my Linkedin prospecting?

 • Our cold emailing

 Today, we prospect an average of 4,000 Americans a month on LinkedIn and 2,000 by email.
-We generate an average of fifty demos a month, with a 60% closing rate.
+We generate an average of 50 demos per month, with a 60% closing rate, demonstrating the effectiveness of our export and international development strategy.

 • Pre-internationalization investment: 6480 euros